shortstheory/one-in-7-billion/content/2017-07-04-kio-stash-release.md

 Make sure you have KF5 backports with all the [KDE dependency libraries](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source/Install_the_dependencies) installed before you build!

-Clone master to your favorite folder and run:
+Download the tarball to your favorite folder, extract, and run:

 ```
 mkdir build